TokenScript-Framework/papers/src/faq/FAQs.md

 ## How does Smart Layer act as a bridge between Web 2.0 and Web 3.0 environments?
 ## How does Smart Layer facilitate integration and ensure privacy and security?
 ## What are the new API calls introduced by Smart Layer?
 ## How does Smart Layer manage user data privacy?
+(What happens to user data?
+What data is connected?
+Is user data exposed?
+Can user ‘untokenize’ their data?
+How is user data kept secure?
+Do you share user data with others?
+Is this data sharing and integration compliant with regulations?)
 ## Where can I find the technical documentation and API references for Smart Layer?
 ## Are there any tutorials or guides available to help me understand and integrate Smart Layer?